osohq/oso/new-docs/content/any/getting-started/quickstart/index.md

 A second file has our HTTP server code, where we have defined a route handler for `GET` requests to the path `/expenses/:id`.
-We’ve already added an authorization check using the [oso library](reference) to control access to expense resources. <!-- TODO(gj): You can learn more about how to add oso to your application [here](Add To Your Application). -->
+We’ve already added an authorization check using the [Oso library](reference) to control access to expense resources. <!-- TODO(gj): You can learn more about how to add Oso to your application [here](Add To Your Application). -->

-The third file is the oso policy file, `expenses.polar`, and is currently empty.
+The third file is the Oso policy file, `expenses.polar`, and is currently empty.

 {{< callout "Try it!" "green" >}}